Da1sypetals/cuda-Wavelet-KAN/README.md

 - There are no optimizations in this implementation.
 I a cuda beginner and willing to receive optimization suggestions : )

+- Currently Mexican hat and Morlet are implemented.

 ## Start

 1. Install